containerbuildsystem/cachi2/docs/design/generic.md

 An example of this would be the [Enterprise Contract](https://enterprisecontract.dev/) (EC) project, that enforces policies based on the provided SBOM.

-In the context of this feature, EC policy would be supplied with the following information by cachi2:
+In the context of this feature, EC would be supplied with the following information by cachi2 in the SBOM:

 - checksums were provided and verified
 - list of checksum algorithms used
 - download urls (as part of the purl)

-  Enterprise contract policy would then be able to restrict accepting content without checksums, enforce certain algorithms
-- for checksum verification or only allow certain patterns in the download url.
+Enterprise contract policy would then be able to restrict accepting content without checksums, enforce certain algorithms for checksum verification or only allow certain patterns in the download url.

 ### Integration testing